Understanding Psychedelic Therapy in Clinical Trials

 Integration

 Following dosing, the focus shifts to the exploration and incorporation of the psychedelic experience.
-This phase aims to help patients integrate insights into their daily lives to achieve meaningful growth and healing.
-Skilled therapists assist patients in assimilating the experience into their ongoing therapeutic work.
-The hallmark of integration work is openness and curiosity for patients to explore the significance and meaning of their personal experiences.
+This phase aims to help patients integrate insights into their daily lives, enabling them to achieve meaningful growth and appropriate processing.
+Skilled therapists help patients integrate the experience into their ongoing therapeutic work.

 During a psychedelic-assisted therapy session, a therapist administers a controlled dose of psychedelic medicine in a safe and supportive environment.
 At Sunstone, a trained psychedelic therapist guides the patient as they process the range of thoughts, feelings, and insights that may arise.
 The psychedelic experience can be intense, producing profound changes in perception, mood, and cognition.
-When used in a therapeutic context, the aim is to enable the patient to gain new perspectives on thoughts, feelings, and behaviors, with the ultimate goal of facilitating lasting healing and improvements.
+When used in a therapeutic context, the aim is to enable patients to gain new perspectives on their thoughts, feelings, and behaviors, with the ultimate goal of facilitating lasting healing and improvement.

-Two things that stand out to me in my work with cancer patients and group therapy are the profound difference psychedelic-assisted therapy can make in people’s lives and the sense of meaning that develops from connection.
+Two things stand out to me in my work with cancer patients and group therapy.
+The profound difference psychedelic-assisted therapy can make in people’s lives and the sense of meaning that develops from connection.

 Betsy Jenkins, LCSW Sunstone Therapist